 5. Ice Climbing

 Just 30 minutes north of Mammoth Lakes is California’s premier ice climbing destination.
 The frozen waterfalls in Lee Vining Canyon are ideal for experienced ice climbers.
 New to the ice, but want to learn how?
-Take an introductory ice climbing course with one of the local climbing guides: California Alpine Guides, Mammoth Climbing Guides, or Sierra Mountaineering International.
+Take an introductory ice climbing course with one of the local climbing guides: International Alpine Guides, Mammoth Climbing Guides, or Sierra Mountaineering International.

 6. Winter Running

 Running is not just for summer.
 The trails around Mammoth can be fun to run even in the snow.
 If the snow is light and fluffy, a pair of trail running shoes will do, but if the snow is icy consider wearing traction cleats or snow shoes made specifically for running.